 I developed a mailing list to the Indian Community in America.
 This was my first introduction to a CRM.
-Over the next twelve years I continued to develop and expand my skills in CRM.
+Over the next 12 years, I continued to develop and expand my skills in CRM.
 All the while, my company invested heavily in my continuing education.
 I took a Dale Carnegie training course, Tony Robbins Seminars, Sandler Institute courses, etc. As I continued to take on more responsibility, I decided I would make it easier on myself to find potential clients by becoming my own resident list expert.
-I soon realized that I could provide a needed service to our clients so I began to buy and sell data for all our clients.
+I soon realized that I could provide a much needed service to our clients . . . leading me to buy and sell data for them.

 I started a dot com company in 1998 but my business failed miserably.
-Broke and deeply in debt, I went back to my old company and asked for my job back, plus convinced my boss to give me a substantial raise to pay off debt.
-He gave me a short leash but I was well rewarded when almost immediately I closed a $400,000 deal with Children’s Hospital.
-I was back on track but, like most entrepreneurial people, I got the bug to strike out on my own once again.
+Broke and deeply in debt, I went back to my old company and asked for my job back, PLUS convince my boss to give me a raise to pay off my debt.
+He gave me a short leash but I was well rewarded when, almost immediately, I closed a $400,000 deal.
+I was back on track but, like most entrepreneurs, I got the bug to strike out on my own again.

-In 2005, I sold Listlaunchers for a $1,500,000 and became a part of a larger conglomerate only to have an IPO fail, and once again put myself and my family in debt up to our eyeballs.
-My business, Listlaunchers, was killed…. but I survived!
+In 2005, I sold Listlaunchers for $1,500,000 and became part of a larger conglomerate, only to have an IPO fail, once again putting myself and my family in major debt.
+My business, Listlaunchers, was killed . . . but I survived!

-In 2006, I started eLaunchers.com and once again had to start over again.
+In 2006, I started over again and began eLaunchers.com.
 The difference now is that I know exactly what I am doing.
-I have taken everything I have learned about Marketing, Technology, List Generation, and success and failure and rolled it into one super dynamic company.
+I have taken everything I learned about Marketing, Technology, List Generation, and success and failure, and rolled it into one, super dynamic company.

 This is my story.
-It is a classic entrepreneur’s story: Start with little or nothing, turn it into something, then back again to nothing and once again turn it into something successful.
-The difference is that this time, not unlike Donald Trump, I have not only bounced back, but I do not have to – and will not–waiver from my successful formula!
+It is a classic entrepreneur’s story: Start with little to nothing, turn it into something, then back again to nothing and once again, turn it into something successful.
+The difference is that this time, I have not only bounced back, but I do not have to – and will not–waiver from my success formula!